Project duration

 Add a confirmation pop-up before deleting the cluster.

-Add an option for receiving notification (by email) for cluster status changes (create, delete, pause, un-pause, and errors).
+Add an option for receiving notification (by email) for cluster status changes (create, delete, pause, unpause, and errors).

-Clearly identify the latest version by adding a “last version” tag to the latest build in the version drop-down menu.
+Identify the latest version by adding a “last version” tag to the latest build in the version drop-down menu.

 The question mark next to the instance type should be more specific.

-Adding contact support in the menu.
+Adding contact support to the menu.

 The status indicator was redesigned as the old indicator (in the picture on the left) looked like a button and caused confusion.